 - What platforms are supported by Writer's Café?

-Unlike most software, Writer's Café is cross-platform and runs on all popular operating systems.
-So if you're thinking of switching platform in the future, you don't have to
+Unlike most software, Writer's Café is cross-platform and runs on most popular operating systems.

 If you want, you can install the Windows, Mac and Linux versions on a USB memory key and